michelebonapace/SimpleScriptableObjectsDBWindow/README.md

 This plugin is meant to be used in project with scriptable objects with many instances, such as card games.

-It will allow you to see your scriptable ojbects in a table and filter them in order to find and work on them fast.
+It will allow you to see your scriptable objects in a table and filter them in order to find them and work on them quickly.

 Example:
 ![Screen0](https://user-images.githubusercontent.com/28757409/195982882-64fa7f8b-01e0-4ca4-a783-f3b736b1874f.png)